Frequently Asked Questions (FAQ)

-- If the applicant is under the age of 16, the following documents are required from the representative:
+If the applicant is under the age of 16, the following documents are required:

 Processing time varies due to individual circumstances and other special requirements at the U.S. Embassy/Consulate.
 You will be notified when your passpor is ready for pickup.
 You may pick up the passport from the location you chose at the time of appointment scheduling.

 Q.5 How and where can I check my passport status ?